How to MIG Weld Cast Iron: And How to Skip Preheating

 How to MIG weld cast iron without preheating

-There are many situations when you might consider welding cast iron without preheating:
+There are many situations when you can skip preheating:

 - Sometimes castings are too big or complicated to preheat correctly.

 - The damage is short cracks or superficial wear.